bmul/chat-feature-design/README.md

           description: The user's message.
         resumeToken:
           type: integer
-          description: >
-            Optional token to resume a previously interrupted streaming session.
+          description: Optional token to resume a previously interrupted streaming session.
       required:
         - message
+    ChatMessage:
+      type: object
+      properties:
+        conversationId:
+          type: string
+          description: Unique identifier for the conversation.
+        messageTimestamp:
+          type: number
+          description: Unix epoch timestamp (in milliseconds) when the message was created.
+        userId:
+          type: string
+          description: Identifier of the user associated with the message.
+        sender:
+          type: string
+          description: Indicates the origin of the message (e.g., "user" or "assistant").
+        content:
+          type: string
+          description: The text content or payload of the message.
+        metadata:
+          type: object
+          additionalProperties: true
+          description: Optional additional details for the message.
     ErrorResponse:
       type: object
       properties: